kuspia/MERN_course/README.md

 1. Transferable module or Filebase module:

-see to tranfer module from one js file to other you cna use as shown ....
+see to tranfer module from one js file to other you can use as shown ....

 ![image](https://user-images.githubusercontent.com/63403330/182022791-1b1f0358-f276-4e1d-a894-3619aaa44d30.png)